 It’s an entirely different situation for acoustic instruments.
 Indian pianist Utsav Lal, for example, tunes the piano to play certain raags but that’s tricky for Jain to do because she works with MIDI, a universal musical communication protocol specifically developed for Western equal temperament.
 Difficult to customise, it is a glaring example of ingrained cultural bias in electronic music production.
 “Everything in electronic music is based in MIDI and there’s not a lot of room to get something to sound good in a different scale,” she says.

 In response to these challenges, Iraqi-British composer and researcher Khyam Allami has created two browser-based tools that premiered at Germany’s CTM Festival in January.
 One, called Leimma, allows users to build their own tunings.
 Producers can then use these to compose microtonal music on Apotome, a sister application.
 According to Jain, this is a step in the right direction but “at the end of the day, a musician has to be able to execute on their own instrument, not on another platform,” she notes.
+More recently, Ableton has released Microtuner, a MIDI device that lets you import, edit and generate microtonal scales.

 Seeking to expand the way she performs, she is now incorporating the piano into her live setup to enable more improvisation.
 That will give her more room to play with traditional raags, which she’s so far used as reference points for her own compositions.